jyoti-bhasin/Automobile_Analysis_Project_streamlit.app/README.md

 News extracted using the NewsAPI can be shown here.You can search a keyword related to automobiles and get access to news related to it.

 6. Web Scraping :
 You can access and analyse data such as car name, mileage, rating, price etc , from an online car website, by scraping data from web.
+Also, you can view the graph of rating of various cars, and get details of a specific car model.